valango/eventist/README.md

 ## API

 ### emit ( event {, arguments} )
-Call all handlers registered for event with *event*.
+Call all handlers registered for the *event*.
 If a handler returns anything else than `undefined`, *emit()* will return the same value immediately, perhaps leaving some handlers untouched.